JoshLore/TheCodingNetwork-API/README.md

-# TheCodingNetwork
+# TheCodingNetwork API

+A social network for programmers.

 This is for educational purposes for expanding my knowledge in a MERN stack.

-Built with Node.js for a RESTful API running on MongoDB.
-Front-end built with React.
-Deployed on DigitalOcean.
+Built with Node.js.
+Server running  on MongoDB.

 ## Website
-  Visit the working model: [TheCoding.Network](https://thecoding.network/)
+  Visit the working website: [TheCoding.Network](https://thecoding.network/)

 ## Author
   - Joshua Kelley

 ## Built With

-  * [Node.js](https://nodejs.org/) Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+  * [Node.js](https://nodejs.org/) Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-  * [React](https://facebook.github.io/react/docs/hello-world.html) A javascript library for building user interfaces.
   * [MongoDB](https://www.mongodb.com/) MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
-  * [DigitalOcean](https://facebook.github.io/react/docs/hello-world.html) DigitalOcean provides developers cloud services that help to deploy and scale applications that run simultaneously on multiple computers.

 ## License